Select All That Apply To Calcitonin

 Calcitonin and Vitamin D

-Vitamin D also plays a crucial role in calcium homeostasis, primarily by increasing calcium absorption in the intestines.
+Vitamin D also matters a lot in calcium homeostasis, primarily by increasing calcium absorption in the intestines.

 • Vitamin D's Role: Vitamin D is essential for calcium absorption in the gut.
 It is converted to its active form, calcitriol, which then acts on the intestines to increase the absorption of calcium from food.